pytorch/pytorch/docs/source/ddp_comm_hooks.rst

 Debugging Communication Hooks
 -----------------------------

-As the name implies, debugging communication hooks are **only** used for debugging purpose.
+As the name implies, debugging communication hooks are **only** used for debugging and performance optimization purpose.

 .. currentmodule:: torch.distributed.algorithms.ddp_comm_hooks.debugging_hooks